Marine Litter and Plastics Accounting

 Material categories

-The GESAMP Guidelines for the monitoring and assessment of plastic litter in the ocean provide a harmonised categorisation framework that countries may adopt for national marine litter accounting[16].
-The European Waste Catalogue (EWC-Stat) classification offers additional detail for waste source identification[17].
+The GESAMP Guidelines for the monitoring and assessment of plastic litter in the ocean provide a harmonised categorisation framework[11].
+The European Waste Catalogue (EWC-Stat) offers additional detail for waste source identification[12].

 Source categories